Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Evolutionary reinforcement learning of self-assembly protocols

 \section{Evolutionary reinforcement learning of self-assembly protocols}

-The evolutionary learning scheme by which a self-assembly kinetic yield neural network learns is sketched in \f{fig1}.
+We sketch in \f{fig1} an evolutionary scheme by which a self-assembly kinetic yield net can learn to control self-assembly.
 We consider a computational model of molecular self-assembly, patchy discs of diameter $a$ on a two-dimensional square substrate of edge length $50a$.
 The substrate (simulation box) possesses periodic boundary conditions in both directions.
 Discs, which cannot overlap, are minimal representations of molecules, and the patches denote their ability to make mutual bonds at certain angles.
-By choosing certain patch angles, widths, and binding-energy scales it is possible to reproduce the dynamic and thermodynamic behavior of a wide range of real molecular systems\c{whitelam2014common}.
+By choosing certain patch angles, widths, and binding-energy scales it is possible to reproduce the dynamic and thermodynamic behavior of real molecular systems of a broad range of lengthscales and material types\c{whitelam2014common}.
+The disc model is a good system on which to test the application of evolutionary learning to self-assembly, because it is simple enough to simulate for long times, and its behavior is complex enough to capture several aspects of real self-assembly, including the formation of competing polymorphs and structures that are not the thermodynamically stable one.
+Choosing protocols to promote the formation of particular structures within the disc model is therefore nontrivial, and serves as a meaningful test of the learning procedure.

 Two discs receive an energetic reward of $-\epsilon/\kt$ if their center-to-center distance $r$ is between $a$ and $a+a/10$, and if the line joining those discs cuts through one patch on each disc\c{kern2003fluid}.
 In addition, we sometimes require patches to possess certain identities in order to bind, mimicking the ability of e.g. DNA to be chemically specific\c{whitelam2016minimal}.
 In this paper we consider disc types with and without DNA-type specificity.
 Bound patches are shown green in figures, and unbound patches are shown black.
 In figures we often draw the convex polygons formed by joining the centers of bound particles\c{whitelam2014common}.
-Doing so makes it easier to spot regions of order by eye, and polygon counts also serve as a useful order parameter for self-assembly.
+Doing so makes it easier to spot regions of order by eye.
+Polygon counts serve as a useful order parameter for self-assembly, because they are related (in some cases proportional) to the number of unit cells of the desired material.
 We denote by $N_\alpha$ the number of convex $\alpha$-gons within a simulation box.